-I tested it for long range flight, penetration, durability, and edge sharpness and retention.
+I tested them for long range flight, penetration, durability, and edge sharpness and retention.
 And, as always, I shot with my Bowtech SR6 set at 72 pounds with a 27-inch draw length, and I’m using Bishop Archery FOC King Arrows, with a weight of 460 grains.

 Cutthroat 2-Blade Broadheads specs

 There’s a lot to like about the Cutthroat.
 In some ways, it’s just a simple 2-blade single-bevel design.
 But, in other ways, there are some unique things that make it extra special.

 First of all, Cutthroat broadheads come in several different weights, ranging from 125 grains to 250 grains (which can be great for higher FOC arrows).
 In this test, I shot the 125-grain version.

 The Cutthroat is machined from a single chunk of 41L40 tool steel, which is really a high quality tool steel.
 And it’s brought to a Rockwell hardness of 55.
 It’s a good balance between being soft enough to sharpen and yet tough enough to be able to hold its edge well.